Amaroq-Clearwater/BLAKER/README.md

 - The amount of printable data after compression is 256 KiB.
 - The amount of screenable data after compression is 1.5 MiB.

 Do not waste papers.
-You can virtually print by using the PDF printer.
+You can virtually print to a PDF file by using the PDF printer.

 ## How to build?